Delegated portfolio management with random default: Introduction

-The structure of this paper is organized as follows.
-In Section \ref{chap2}, we present the mathematical formulation of the Principal-Agent problem under time uncertainty, describing the underlying stochastic framework, the controlled wealth process governing the system dynamics, and all the necessary assumption to make the problem tractable.
-We will further define some classes of admissible contracts, and the optimisation problems for both the principal and the agent.
+The organization of the paper is as follows.
+In Section \ref{chap2}, we present the mathematical formulation of the Principal-Agent problem under time uncertainty, describing the underlying stochastic framework, the controlled wealth process governing the system dynamics, and all the necessary assumptions to make the problem tractable.
+We will further define some classes of admissible contracts, and the optimization problems for both the principal and the agent.
 In Section \ref{chap3}, we solve the problem sequentially, first focusing on the agent’s optimal strategy, which is going to be the same for both cases of bounded and unbounded default.
 Despite the fundamental difference in the proof of existence, this trading strategy has the same form in both cases and will be plugged into the principal's problem.
-Then we will derive the Hamilton-Jacobi-Bellman (HJB) equation for the principal and we will claim, with a verification theorem, the existence of the solution to the Partial Differential Equation (PDE) that encapsulates the principal’s optimization problem in the two proposed settings.
-Then, Section \ref{chap4} provides numerical examples that demonstrate the implementation of the theoretical results in concrete scenarios, for both cases, using default time from the families of beta distribution and exponential distribution.
-The goal is multiple: to show the differences arising within the same case, but also across the two different cases and even drawing comparison with a case of no default.
-Finally, we also want to highlight the sub-optimal behaviour of a subset of optimal contracts that mimic real-world compensation schemes.
+Then we will derive the Hamilton-Jacobi-Bellman (HJB) equation for the principal and we will claim, with a verification theorem, the existence of the solution to the partial differential equation (PDE) that encapsulates the principal’s optimization problem in the two proposed settings.
+Then, Section \ref{chap4} provides numerical examples that demonstrate the implementation of the theoretical results in concrete scenarios, for both cases, using default times from the families of the Beta and Exponential distributions.
+The goals are multiple: to show the differences arising within the same case, but also across the two different cases.
+Finally, we also want to highlight the sub-optimal behavior of a subset of optimal contracts that mimic real-world compensation schemes.\\